MuhammadHamzaAmir/MuhammadHamzaAmir/README.md

 - 🔭 I’m currently developing an Android App in **Android Native.**

-- 🌱 I’m currently learning more about **Android Native and React **
+- 🌱 I’m currently learning more about **Android Native and React.**

 - 📝 I regularly write articles on [Buy me a Coffee](https://www.buymeacoffee.com/mhamzaamir/posts)